vbansal-bb/CustomTextRepo/README.md

 ![Build](https://github.com/vbansal-bb/CustomTextRepo/workflows/Pre%20Merge%20Checks/badge.svg)

-This is your new React Native Reproducer project.
+This app demoes the use of CustomText Component which is forked from React Native Source Code version 77.
+It works on old architecture but on new architecture it throws error.

 # Reproducer TODO list